How to Reach Genius on NYT Spelling Bee Every Day (Without Spoiling the Fun)

 The official grid is especially useful here because it shifts your brain from "find anything" to "find this exact kind of answer."

-- Scan for affixes: clear out easy points by attaching "-ING," "-ED," or "UN-" to base words.
+- 2Scan for affixes: clear out easy points by attaching "-ING," "-ED," or "UN-" to base words.

-- Shuffle and reset: hit the shuffle button every time your pace slows to reveal new letter combinations.
+- 4Shuffle and reset: change the letter order every time your pace slows to reveal new clusters.

 Follow that loop and you move from random guessing to tactical solving while keeping the fun intact.